Do Go On - 206 - Dungeons and Dragons

 Eventually he was found and tragically he did take his own life a couple of years later.

-But this is the one thing.
-This is the
+But this is the one thing, this is the put D&D onto the front page.

-It was the not the only suicide link to the in the media to D&D, furthering its reputation
+And it was not the only suicide link to the, in the media to D&D,

 Tell you what, I am passionately a bit bothered by this.